Microdosing w/Psilocybin: Journal Prompts

 Try not to let shame or self-judgment keep you from setting the intention that's most true to you at this moment in your life.

-Intentions are tied to a desire to live your life in a certain way in the present moment and in the
+Intentions are tied to a desire to live your life in a certain way in the present moment and in the future.
+They are not necessarily attached to a certain outcome rather a spectrum or possibilities.

 An intention might be "I want to bring more compassion to my family and myself" or "What fear am I holding on to?"